 With over 30 years of experience in the development and management of complex institutional projects, Judith has coordinated design and construction processes for many of KPMB’s academic and civic projects.
 She joined KPMB in 1988 to work on Kitchener City Hall and later worked on Richmond City Hall in British Columbia.
 Both projects were recognized for design excellence, receiving a Governor General’s Award and Lieutenant Governor of British Columbia Merit Award, respectively.

-Judith’s current focus is on projects to transform healthcare and prioritize mental health, wellbeing, and recovery.
-For Bridgepoint Active Healthcare she was responsible for the PDC team’s compliance review and conformance processes through all project phases of the work.
-She is currently working on the redevelopment of Toronto’s Centre for Addiction and Mental Health (CAMH).
+Judith’s current focus is on projects that transform healthcare and prioritize mental health, wellbeing, and recovery.
+For Hennick Bridgepoint Hospital she was responsible for the PDC team’s compliance review and conformance processes through all project phases of the work.
+She is currently working on the redevelopment of Toronto’s Centre for Addiction and Mental Health (CAMH) and Sinai Health Masterplan.

 Active in her community, Judith volunteers in the Great Canadian Shoreline Cleanup, a national conservation program that provides opportunities to take action wherever water meets land.
 She is a regular participant in CANstruction, in support of the Daily Bread Food Bank, and she creates custom gingerbread structures for fundraising efforts for local schools and charity auctions.
 She also shares her experience in the practice of architecture as a guest speaker at career fairs for local high schools.